Building your ladder

 A CD ladder can be as long or as short as you like, but for this example let's use a 5-year ladder with 5 rungs.
 If you have $20,000 to invest, you'd invest $4,000 in each rung.
 You could put $4,000 in a 1-year CD, $4,000 in a 2-year CD and continue on up to putting $4,000 in a 5-year CD.

-After a year, the one-year CD occupying the first rung matures and each of the other CDs has one less year until maturity.
-In other words, the two-year CD now matures in one year; the three-year is two years from maturity, etc.
+After a year, the 1-year CD occupying the first rung matures and each of the other CDs has one less year until maturity.
+In other words, the 2-year CD now matures in 1 year; the 3-year is 2 years from maturity, etc.

-The money from the one-year CD that has just matured is rolled over into the now vacant five-year rung.
-Every year you're replacing the rung that's farthest out -- in this case, the five-year rung.
+The money from the 1-year CD that has just matured is rolled over into a new 5-year CD, since you no longer have a CD maturing in 5 years.
+Every year you're replacing the CD on the rung that's farthest out.

-While a five-year ladder allows you to take advantage of the best interest rates offered, your ladder could be shorter if it makes you more comfortable.
-The rungs should be whatever maturities suit your cash flow needs.
+While a 5-year ladder allows you to take advantage of the best interest rates offered, your ladder could be shorter if it makes you more comfortable.
+The rungs should be whatever maturities suit your cash-flow needs.

 In an extremely low-rate environment, it's best to keep a ladder short.
-In that scenario, you could have a one-year ladder with rungs every three, six, nine and 12 months, for example.
+What this means is you could have a 1-year ladder with rungs every 3, 6, 9 and 12 months, for example.

-Try your hand at laddering and see what your returns will be with Bankrate.com's CD laddering calculator.
+Try your hand at laddering and see what your returns will be with Bankrate's CD laddering calculator.